Received a PCS? Sell Your Home with a Military Relocation Professional

 Once you receive your matches, we recommend interviewing your candidates to feel out the best match.
 Payne tells us that these are some of the most important questions to ask when you are interviewing potential agents:

 • How many transactions have you completed for military members?
 “It’s not necessarily how many years the agent has been in business that’s important.
-That’s a misconception,” shares Payne.
+That’s a misconception,” Payne says.
 “I’ve been in the business for only six years, but I sell close to 50 or 60 houses annually for military members.
 So, a year in business doesn’t necessarily translate into the amount of work they’ve done.
-A good question to ask is, ‘how much business do you do?’”
+A good question to ask is, ‘How much business do you do?’”

-• What’s your marketing strategy?As discussed above, one of the key ways that MRPs help their clients is by utilizing a network of military real estate professionals around the country.
-You should know that your agent is connected with a strong network of buyer’s agents to market your property to.
+• What’s your marketing strategy?
+As discussed above, one of the key ways that MRPs help their clients is by using a network of military real estate professionals across the country.
+You should know that your agent is well-connected with a robust network of buyer’s agents, ensuring your property gets the best market exposure.

-• What is your availability?Selling a home takes time, something you don’t have much of if you’ve got a PCS.
+• What is your availability?
+Selling a home takes time, something you don’t have much of if you’ve got a PCS.
 You’ll want to know your agent can give your home sale their full attention.
 Payne advises that it’s best to hire an agent who works full-time and is available to you when you need them.

 These questions are some of the most important, but there are many other questions you should ask.
-Additionally, during your interview, think about whether or not you’re comfortable communicating with the agent.
+Additionally, during your interview, think about whether you’re comfortable communicating with the agent.
 You’ll work closely with them throughout your home sale, so you want to hire somebody you get along with.

 Relax — your MRP-certified agent knows what to do

 Even if selling your home seems like a puzzle, a top agent with an MRP certification can guide you through the process with confidence.
-From selling your home quickly to fetching you the highest possible price, your agent is your partner through the military relocation process.
+From selling your home quickly, to fetching you the highest possible price, your agent is your partner through the military relocation process.

 As Payne says, “MRP agents can get you through your home sale with fewer obstacles that may come up due to the differences of a military location.
 They will understand those challenges and be prepared to work through them in a way that is understandable and cohesive with a military relocation.”